DEFRA/ahwr-migration-etl/README.md

 - TestNewWorldApplications.json
 - TestOldWorldApplications.json

-These correspond to your inputs, but will now have the status history entries added to each claim/application as appropriate You will also have a file called:
+These correspond to your inputs, but will now have the status history entries added to each claim/application as appropriate.

+You will also have a file called:

 - TestUnmatchedStatusHistoryEntries.json

 Which contains a list of any status history entries that could not be matched to a claim or application during the migration process.
-This is for validation purposes and should be empty for production
+This is for validation purposes and should be empty for production.

+There will also be data output to your console which will detail any claims or applications that did not have any history to attach
+(this should be extremely minimal for production)